inviqa/kafka-consumer-go/tools/docs/advanced/using-multiple-main-topics.md

-# Multiple sets of topics
+# Using multiple main topics

-A consumer can also listen to multiple main topics.
+A consumer can also consume from multiple main topics.
 This can be done by passing a comma separated list of main topics to the `KAFKA_SOURCE_TOPICS` variable.

 For example, the following config: